 This area of our website offers information about some of the things we do as a responsible business.
-For information about how you could go green and how we’re helping UK homes become greener please visit our Going green page.
+For information about how you could ‘go green’ and how we’re helping UK homes become greener please visit our Greener homes page.

 Building a better relationship with nature

 Nationwide’s strategy does not involve lending to or investing in businesses that have a negative impact on the environment.
 This includes investments linked to fossil fuels, deforestation, or agriculture.
 We recognise the need to consider our own impact on nature and are actively exploring opportunities to enhance biodiversity around our own offices.